s5515386/ProjectFIle_3DSpaceWar/README.md

 # 3D Space War
 //Text.
 ## Operation introduction
+3D Space War is an aerial combat game from a third person perspective.
+You can maneuver a plane to move side to side, firing bullets to shoot down enemy planes while dodging bullets from them.
+Your plane has many chances to take damage, please remember to avoid collision with enemy planes, such damage is not acceptable to your plane.

 - Move Left - A
 - Move Right - D
 - Shoot - Space